alisd23/ngrx-form-pure/README.md

 ---

-See the demo for full examples of both radio button groups and checkbox groups [in the demo](https://github.com/alisd23/ngrx-form/tree/master/demo/app/user-form).
+See the demo for full examples of both radio button groups and checkbox groups [in the demo](https://github.com/alisd23/ngrx-form-pure/tree/master/demo/app/user-form).
-> See the demo running [here](https://ngrx-form-demo.alisd.io)
+> See the demo running [here](https://ngrx-form-pure-demo.alisd.io)

 ### Field validation

-`Ngrx-form` provides a simple API for field-level validation.
-You are able to associate each field with an array of **validators**, which `ngrx-form` will call in the order that they appear in the array, until the first *truthy* value is returned form a validator.
+`ngrx-form-pure` provides a simple API for field-level validation.
+You are able to associate each field with an array of **validators**, which `ngrx-form-pure` will call in the order that they appear in the array, until the first *truthy* value is returned form a validator.
 This value will then be set in the `error` property in the state for that field.

 A validator has the following shape: